List of Vancouver Canucks seasons

-The Vancouver Canucks are a professional ice hockey team based in Vancouver, British Columbia, Canada.
+The Vancouver Canucks are a professional ice hockey team based in Vancouver.
 The Canucks are members of the National Hockey League (NHL) and are members of the Pacific Division in the Western Conference.
 The Canucks were founded in 1945 as a member of the Pacific Coast Hockey League (PCHL).
 They won the President's Cup in their first season, and another in 1948.
 In 1952, the PCHL was renamed the Western Hockey League (WHL), where the Canucks won four more league titles in 1958, 1960, 1969 and 1970.
 In 1960, the President's Cup was renamed the Lester Patrick Cup to honour the late Lester Patrick.

 After a failed attempt to gain an expansion team in the NHL's first expansion in 1967, a group from Vancouver tried to move the financial struggling Oakland Seals to town in 1969.
 However, the NHL prevented the move from happening.
 Prior to the 1970 NHL expansion a Minneapolis, Minnesota based company, Medicor, purchased the WHL Canucks, and an expansion franchise was granted for the NHL beginning in the 1970–71 season.
-The Canucks have not enjoyed the same success in the NHL, having thus far been unable to capture the Stanley Cup.
-The Canucks franchise has captured three conference titles, 1981–82, 1993–94, and 2010–11, and ten division titles in its NHL history.
+The Canucks have not enjoyed the same success in the NHL, having thus far been unable to capture the Stanley Cup; as of the conclusion of the 2023-24 season, they are tied with their fellow class of 1970 newcomers the Buffalo Sabres as the longest continuously (and currently) active franchises with zero titles.
+The Canucks franchise has captured three conference titles, 1981–82, 1993–94, and 2010–11, and eleven division titles in its NHL history.